BeayemX/StatsServer/README.md

 When using one touch in the lower half of the graph you can move the graph.

-# Settings
+# Configuration
-The project stores the database in `/var/ramdisk/`.
-If you want to use a different directory you have to adjust this in `generator.py`.
+There is a `settings.conf` file where you can adjust the server to your requirements.

-You can also adjust the port to connect to.
-By default the port is `5050`.
-This can be adjusted in the `server.py` at the bottom of the file.
+This file has two sections.
+One for the generator and one for the server.

-By default data is gathered every 10 seconds.
-You can adjust this by setting `TIME_STEP` in `generator.py`.
+For the server you can change the port to connect to and if you want to run the flask server in debug mode.

-Data will be stored 24 hours.
-Every dataset older than this will be deleted.
-This can be adjusted in `generator.py` by setting the variable `MAX_AGE`.
+For the generator you can chose the directory and the name of the database.
+How often data is gathered and the maximal age of the data.

 # How to add your own data to the graphs
 You can add your own data by modifying the `gather_data()` function in `generator.py`.